Pabrinex Intravenous High Potency, Solution for injection

 |5ml Ampoule Number 1||PLUS||5ml Ampoule Number 2|

-10ml of the mixed ampoules diluted with 50ml to 100ml infusion solution (physiological saline or glucose 5%) administered over 15 to 30 minutes twice daily for up to 7 days.
+10ml of the mixed ampoules diluted with 50ml to 100ml infusion solution (physiological saline or glucose 5%) administered over 30 minutes twice daily for up to 7 days.

-10ml of the mixed ampoules diluted with 50ml to 100ml infusion solution (physiological saline or glucose 5%) administered over 15 to 30 minutes once every two weeks at the end of dialysis.
+10ml of the mixed ampoules diluted with 50ml to 100ml infusion solution (physiological saline or glucose 5%) administered over 30 minutes once every two weeks at the end of dialysis.

-Pabrinex Intravenous High Potency is rarely indicated for administration to children, however suitable doses are as follows:
+Pabrinex Intravenous High Potency, Solution for Injection is rarely indicated for administration to children; however, suitable doses are as follows:

 third of the adult dose

 half to two thirds of the adult dose

 Pabrinex Intravenous High Potency, Solution for Injection should be administered by drip infusion.
 Equal volumes of the contents of ampoules number 1 and 2 should be added to 50ml to 100ml physiological saline or 5% glucose and infused over 30 minutes (see sections 6.3 and 6.6).